abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/3. Heaps/0_info/0_info.md

 ## Heaps Application

-1. Soting (HeapSort): used for shoring data
+1. Sorting (HeapSort): used for shoring data
-2. Graph alogorithms (shortest path): Use to find shortest path between 2 nodes in graph. (used in GPS)
+2. Graph algorithms (shortest path): Use to find shortest path between 2 nodes in graph. (used in GPS)
-3. Priority Queues : used to implemenet Priority Queues
+3. Priority Queues : used to implement Priority Queues
 4. Finding the Kth smallest/largest value

 ## Population the Heap